kodewithHarry/color-generator/README.md

 # color-generator
 Hex and RGB color generator

-A simple color code generator for RGB and hexvalues
+A simple color code generator for RGB and hexvalues...

 Disclaimer: *****
 You might not be able to return to the previous color after you've passed it***